esheldon/nsim/config/README.txt

         - sim-e48
             - what 47 was supposed to be: no coadding, but with offsetting psf
+              - run-e48-mcal-01,02,04,05  psf gauss instead
+              of symmetrizing, to try to deal with offset psf (reminds me should check use in DES!!!)
+              - 3e-3 bias.
+So off-setting the psf works for coadding because it 1) puts interpolation effects into the PSF, but 2) the PSF gets recentered with the interpolation
+              - so I should be able to turn off the PSF offsetting and see it work (sim-e50)

+        - sim-e50
+            turn off psf offsetting

+        - sim-e49
+            - quick test if fixnoise turned off

         - sim-e45
             - trim to central part of image, to avoid edge effects